NCBI-Codeathons/bioed-2024-team-mcclintock/README.md

 The assessments for this will be the protein produced in iCn3D and open ended discussion questions.

 ## Future Work
 There are many different directions you can add on to this activity.
-For example the effects on pollinators, GMOs such as Roundup ready crops, the ecology of roundup resistant weeds like milkweed, health consequences in humans, model organisms like _Arabidopsis_, effects in the soil micobiome.
+For example the effects on pollinators, GMOs such as Roundup ready crops, the ecology of roundup resistant weeds like milkweed, health concerns in humans, model organisms like _Arabidopsis_, effects in the soil micobiome.

 You could also look at other Herbicides like Paraquat, Antifungals like Manzate, Insecticides like DDT, or Endocrine Disruptors like Atrazine.